-Worship and Public Policy T. M. Moore Susie Moore, Editor and Finisher
+Worship and Public Policy The Law of God and Public Policy: Part 12 T. M. Moore Susie Moore, Editor and Finisher

-Copyright, 2018 T. M. and Susie Moore The Fellowship of Ailbe
+Copyright, 2024 T. M. and Susie Moore The Fellowship of Ailbe www.ailbe.org

 Except as indicated, Scripture taken from the New King James Version. © Copyright 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.